SuperOfficeDocs/superoffice-docs/user-guide/en/company/address-formats.md

 ## Rest of Europe

-This is the address format used when you create a company in Norway, for example.
-This format will be used for most European countries, except the UK, Germany and Spain, which have their own address formats.
+This address format is used when you create a company in Norway and most European countries, except the UK, Germany and Spain, which have their own address formats.

 | Field | Description |
 |---|---|